Table of contents:

 |Refinery||Barracks||Armory||Vehicle Factory||Radar||Repair Station||Turret (any type)||Engineer Radar / Camera|

 The lower-left corner displays your health and stamina.
-Your health will go down when you take damage and can be replenished by medic containers or engineers.
+Your health will go down when you take damage and can be replenished by medic containers or engineers with their repair tool.
 Stamina, used when jumping and sprinting, always regenerates over time.

 The lower-right corner contains information about weapon ammunition.
 The line of bullets represents the amount of ammo remaining in your current magazine.
 The number to the right is the remaining ammo you have.
 The engineer's tool has an infinite supply of slowly regenerating ammo.

 Located in armories, placed by engineers, and scattered around maps are supply containers.
 Some containers supply ammunition (including the engineer's container) while others marked with a cross, supply health.
 To use one of these containers hold down the USE key ("E" by default) when near the container.
 Similar to containers are the vehicle factory consoles.
 To access one, move in front of it and then press the USE key.

 Empires has many different vehicles.
 To enter a vehicle, simply go up to it and press the USE key.
 You can switch positions inside the vehicle by using the function keys (F1, F2, F3, etc).
 The F1 position is always the driver position.
 Pressing the USE key again will exit the vehicle.

 A player's score in Empires is measured by points.
 There are several different ways to get points:

 Once you earn 10 points you advance a rank

 Once you earn 10, 30 and 60 points, you can choose a new ability from the spawn menu as well as advancing in rank.

 To view your score, press "TAB" (by default).